 Heading to the city itself?
 See our full guide to the best food in Rio de Janeiro, from beach biscoito Globo and coxinha to feijoada and churrasco.

 Rio Grande do Sul, Santa Catarina, Paraná.
-The gaucho food region, heavily shaped by Italian, German, and Polish immigration in the late 1800s.
-This is where Brazilian barbecue (churrasco) was born, and where it still reaches its peak.
-Cooler climate, more European-style dairy and bread, and the chimarrão (yerba mate) ritual woven through daily life.
+Gaucho country, shaped hard by Italian, German, and Polish immigration in the late 1800s.
+Brazilian barbecue was born here and never left; it still peaks here too.
+Cooler climate, more European-style dairy and bread, and the chimarrão (yerba mate) ritual woven through the whole day.

 Must-eat here: Picanha at a proper churrascaria in Porto Alegre, galeto (rotisserie chicken) in Caxias do Sul, chimarrão in the afternoon, Italian-Brazilian pasta in Bento Gonçalves.

 Belém, Manaus, the Amazon basin.
-The most distinct food region in Brazil and the most overlooked.
-This is where you find genuinely native Brazilian food, built on Indigenous ingredients almost unknown to international cooking: tucupi (fermented manioc broth), jambu (a numbing herb), pirarucu (an enormous river fish), açaí (the real, unsweetened version), cupuaçu, tacacá.
-If you make it here, you will eat things you cannot taste anywhere else.
+The most distinct food region in Brazil, and the most skipped.
+Genuinely native Brazilian cooking lives here, built on Indigenous ingredients that international kitchens barely know: tucupi (fermented manioc broth), jambu (a herb that numbs your mouth), pirarucu (an enormous river fish), açaí in its real unsweetened form, cupuaçu, tacacá.
+Make it this far and you’ll eat things you cannot taste anywhere else on earth.

 Must-eat here: Tacacá at a Belém street stand at sunset, pato no tucupi, real Amazonian açaí with manioc flour (not the sweet sorbet version), pirarucu grilled or in stew, maniçoba.